-You are apt to run into calcite anywhere and in any environment.
-And when you do find a calcite, it might exhibit any one of more than 600 different crystal forms.
+Calcite crystal is the most common carbonate found all over the world with more than 600 different crystal habits.
 When compared to other species, that is amazing!
-Within those 600 or so forms come some remarkable crystal twins that are exceptionally lovely.
-Add to that what seems to be an endless stream of oddly configured specimens that seem to have no internal structure and you have a single species worthy of its own museum!
+Within those forms come some remarkable crystal twins that are exceptionally lovely.
+Add to that what seems to be an endless stream of oddly configured specimens that seem to have no internal structure and you have a single species worthy of its own museum.

 What other species forms bird’s nest specimens?
 What other species is found in straw-like tubes several feet long that actually grow from the inside out!
 What other species develops curls and loops and a host of weird shapes?
 Granted, a few other minerals may exhibit one of these oddities, but calcite takes the blue ribbon for odd!